cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_checkers.md

     }
 ```

-if it cannot parse the date information, it will throw an error which you need to include into `x/leaderboard/types/errors.go`:
+If it cannot parse the date information, it will throw an error that you need to include in `x/leaderboard/types/errors.go`:

 ```golang
     ErrInvalidDateAdded     = sdkerrors.Register(ModuleName, 1120, "dateAdded cannot be parsed: %s")
 ```

-And you need to call `updateBoard` in the `x/leaderboard/keeper/msg_server_update_board.go`:
+And you need to call `updateBoard` in `x/leaderboard/keeper/msg_server_update_board.go`:

 ```golang
 package keeper